 Each substitute is responsible for keeping the district advised of his/her current address and telephone number.
+Every substitute must resubmit an application form for the following school year.
 Each substitute has reasonable assurance that he/she will perform in the same capacity in the following school year unless informed that the substitute's performance is unsatisfactory.
 Substitutes who are retained on the substitute list for the following year are not eligible for unemployment compensation benefits during the summer months.

-Many substitutes hope to obtain a full-time position.
+Many substitutes are subbing in the hope of obtaining a full-time position.
 While subbing is not a guarantee, it does provide an opportunity to demonstrate your skills and become more familiar with the district.
-If you are interested in full-time employment, be sure to visit our district website and submit an online application at https://brandonvalley.tedk12.com/hire/Index.aspx.
+If you are interested in full-time employment, be sure to submit a letter of application, transcripts and credentials to the Office of the Superintendent of Schools.